skhal/lab/cluster/doc/jail/README.md

 2. Create and manage jails.
 The jails split into a template and a running container using ZFS datasets.
 Such setup allows quick spawn of jails by cloning templates into new containers.

-Start with FreeBSD jail instructions to create an isolated userland:
+Start with FreeBSD jail instructions to create an isolated user lands using freebsd-base(7):

 -	[FreeBSD template](./freebsd_template.md)
 -	[FreeBSD jail](./freebsd_jail.md)

 A Linux environment departures from the FreeBSD setup.
-It adds Linux Compatibility layer to the FreeBSD setup, bootstrapped at `/compat/<distribution>` prefix, to provide Linux userland:
+It adds Linux Compatibility layer to the FreeBSD setup, bootstrapped at `/compat/<distribution>` prefix, to provide Linux user land:

 -	[Ubuntu template](./ubuntu_template.md)
 -	[Ubuntu jail](./ubuntu_jail.md)